 – I usually require that puppies be NAVHDA Natural Ability tested.

 – If you cannot keep your dog for any reason, he or she needs to come back to me.
 You may not rehome your dog.

 IF ALL OF THE ABOVE POINTS FEEL RIGHT TO YOU:

 - Please complete a full interest form/application.
 This form will allow me to get some basic information from you so that we can both decide if a Touchstone Weimaraner is right for you.
 Please be honest!
 There are no right or wrong answers; the purpose of the interest form is to find a puppy most suitable for your home.

 - At any given time, I usually have a full general list of prospective homes, but I will always take applications.
-The application helps me get you on a specific future litter list, and it will also allow me to refer you to another breeder's litter with confidence.
+The application helps me get you on a specific future litter list.

 - I respond to everyone who submits an interest form.
 If you don’t hear from me, please contact me to be sure I received it.